-After six years, 22% of NPC's 2011 Credential-Seeking Cohort had completed a degree or certificate.
-NPC's graduation rate is similar to the most recent national comparison (23%),2 although the national number is not limited to credential-seekers.
+After six years, 25% of NPC's 2012 Credential-Seeking Cohort had completed a degree or certificate.
+NPC's graduation rate is higher than the most recent national comparison (23%), in part because the national number is not limited to credential-seekers.